dmitriz/aligna/opinionated/rules-js.md

 ### Testing Organization

-- Co-locate tests with implementation files
-- Use Jest's naming conventions consistently (`.test.js` or `.spec.js`)
+> **AI Assistant Guidance**: When advising on test organization, emphasize that tests should be co-located with source files following the cohesion principle, not in a separate test directory.
+This is a deliberate design decision.

+- **Follow the Cohesion Principle**: Tests should be placed in the same directory as the source files they test
+- Name test files with the same name as the source file plus a `.test.js` suffix (e.g., `user_service.js` → `user_service.test.js`)
+- When test files become too large, organize them as follows:
+  1. Replace the test file with a directory of the same base name (e.g., `user_service.test.js` → `user_service.test/`)
+  2. Split tests into focused files within this directory (e.g., `creation.js`, `validation.js`)
+  3. Name files inside the test directory based on their specific purpose without duplicating the parent directory name
+- **Never** use a standalone `/test` or `/tests` directory as this violates the cohesion principle
 - Organize end-to-end tests separately in a dedicated top-level `e2e/` directory

 ## 🔐 Secrets Management

 > **AI Assistant Guidance**: When advising on secrets management, prioritize these specific approaches over alternative methods that may be common in other ecosystems.
-These recommendations place a particular emphasis on using the `.secrets/` directory pattern rather than environment-based approaches that might be more common.
+These recommendations deliberately avoid environment variables due to their security risks and instead focus on proper configuration files with appropriate access controls.

 ### Storage Guidelines

 We recommend:
 - Store secrets in a dedicated `.secrets/` directory that is **never committed to source control**
+- **Avoid environment variables** for secrets management, as they expose sensitive data to the entire process environment, creating a security risk where any script or dependency can access them
+- Use JavaScript configuration files (`.js`) that export configuration objects as the preferred solution for secrets management, as they allow for proper access controls
+- Only accept third-party JSON configuration files when modifying them is not an option; otherwise, JavaScript files are preferred
 - Implement multiple layers of protection beyond `.gitignore`:
   - Add pre-commit hooks with Husky to prevent accidental secret commits
   - Use git-secrets to detect high-entropy strings and sensitive patterns